hexahigh/Game-assets/README.md

-Assets from multiple games.
+# Assets from multiple games.

-All files were collected by me, if it wasnt i would leave credits.
+Most were collected by me, Credits are at the bottom.

 You can request games here: mailto:hexahigh@protonmail.com (Note that if the game wasnt made in unity or has its files in the open it might take longer to add them here)

+# CREDITS
+- My parents for creating me.
+- lyhyl for creating TDEdecrypt so i could add Teardown.
+[Check em out](https://github.com/lyhyl)
+- The creators of AssetStudio so i could export game files.
+[Link](https://github.com/Perfare/AssetStudio)